Drug and Alcohol Testing Guide

 Prevent serious reputational damage

 Let’s face it, any prosecution of staff who were under the influence of drugs or alcohol while working for you is going to make your business appear negligent.
-Testing your workforce regularly with breathalysers and/or drug checks could be protecting your reputation as well as their safety.
+Testing your workforce regularly with breathalysers and/or drugs checks could be protecting your reputation as well as their safety.

 Driving under the influence: Be ready for changes in the law.